mdavid626/lexis/README.md

 # Lexis

-Compiler for IFJ10 language, which is a subset of FreeBASIC, written in C.
+Compiler for IFJ10 language, which is a subset of FreeBASIC; written in C.